The official blog of the Lung Institute.

 Is It Worth the Risk?

 Despite the potential benefits of using painkillers for COPD, the risks far outweigh the rewards.
-However for those who suffer from COPD or other lung diseases, there is hope in the form of stem cell therapy and stem cell research which has shown efficacy in addressing the symptoms of lung disease as well its progression.
+However for those who suffer from COPD or other lung diseases, there is hope in the form of cellular therapy and cellular research which has shown efficacy in addressing the symptoms of lung disease as well its progression.

 If you’re looking to take control of your health again, don’t wait.
-If you or a loved one suffers from COPD, or another lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 today to find out if you qualify for stem cell therapy.
+If you or a loved one suffers from COPD, or another lung disease, the Lung Institute may be able to help with a variety of cellular therapy options.
+Contact us at (800) 729-3065 today to find out if you qualify for cellular therapy.